Something feels like it’s missing.

 Since virtual event planning is relatively new, there are limited resources we can use to create the list.
 More importantly, every event is different, some with 100 attendees, while others have 500 or more than 1000 attendees.
 Some of these events have only local participants, while others have participants all around the world.
 Some of the events are conferences with breakout sessions and lots of speakers, while others are expos that focus more on the exhibitors.
 You get the idea.

 Fortunately, throughout the past several months, Whova has worked with over 6,000 virtual events of various types and accumulated a lot of experience.
 We’ve also contacted the organizers of all different types of events to ask for the lessons they’ve learned.
-With all this information, we were able to compile a comprehensive list of 57 items that cover the details of organizing a virtual event of any type.
+With all this information, we were able to compile a comprehensive list of 57 items that cover the details of organizing a virtual event of any type, from selecting the best event registration platforms to ensuring a smooth and engaging experience for all attendees.

 Structure of the checklist